 Avian Influenza (Bird Flu) in Winter 2017-2018

 The following information has been provided by the Department for Environment, Food and Rural Affairs and Animal and Plant Health Agency.
-Please click on the links below to view this information.
+Please click here to view this information.

 Wivenhoe Town Council would like to welcome our new Town Councillor Cllr.
 Sarah Hoy, who was co-opted onto the Town Council on 25th October following strong representations from 4 candidates.
 We very much look forward to working with Cllr.
 Hoy.